Malaga at a glance

 - Tarta Malagueña: an almond and sweet wine cake topped with raisins

 Osprey Holidays can create a fabulous short break designed completely around your needs.
 We can arrange whatever you need, including:

 - All travel and transfers on days of your choice

 - Accommodation from our handpicked range of hotels, to suit your budget and requirements

 Our award-winning team can provide expert advice and recommendations, from general questions to tiny details.
 Contact us now for your tailor-made itinerary.

 - Important information

-Population 566,913 Languages Spanish Currency Euro Visa Information No visa required for EU citizens
+Population 566,913 Languages Spanish Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures